partialtable/reviews-backend/README.md

  * 4 In Bash/Zsh | `npm run create-csv-restaurant`
  * 5 In Bash/Zsh | `npm run create-csv-users`
  * 6 In Bash/Zsh | `npm run create-csv-reviews`

+ ### 5. Set up Postgres on a new Machine
+ > Please run the commands in the following order!

+ >note the 3rd command path is not verified (All CSV Will be in root folder of the project)

+ * 1 In Bash/Zsh | `npm run create-csv-avocado-user`
+ * 2 In Bash/Zsh | `npm run create-csv-avocado-res`
+ * 3 In Bash/Zsh | `arangoimport --file "AvocadoUser.csv" --type csv --collection "colName" --server.database dbName`
+ * 4 In Bash/Zsh | `arangoimport --file "AvocadoRestaurant.csv" --type csv --collection "colName" --server.database dbName`